Cyperus laevis R.Br. APNI*

 Nut trigonous, broad-obovoid, about half as long as glume, c.
 1.0 mm long, c.
 0.8 mm diam., dark red-brown.

-Distribution and occurrence: Grows in forest, mostly in shady moist situations; north from Jervis Bay, inland to Wilsons Downfall.
-An isolated occurrence at an army base near Denman may be an introduction.
+Distribution and occurrence: Grows in forest, mostly in shady moist situations; north from Jervis Bay, inland to a few localities in the Blue Mountains, the upper Hunter Valley and Wilsons Downfall.

 Other Australian states: Qld